Chicago Digital Media Production Fund - FAQ & Helpful Tips

 9. What amount should I request for funding?

-Grant awards will range between $500 – $10,000.
-The panel looks to fund projects with budget levels that are appropriate for their particular project.
-The panel will consider proposals up to $10,000 as well as projects with very low micro-budgets.
+Grants will range between $500 – $20,000.
+The panel of judges will look to fund projects with budget levels that are appropriate for their particular project.
+The panel will consider proposals up to $20,000 as well as projects with very low micro-budgets.
 Artists with great ideas and low budgets are encouraged to apply at lower funding levels (i.e.- $500 – $1,000).
-Some experimental found footage or projects that don’t require high production costs, for example, should consider applying at these lower levels.
-All applicants need to demonstrate how funds will be spent for their particular project and provide evidence of sufficient funding commitments to complete it.
+Some experimental found footage or projects that don’t require high production costs, for example, should consider applying at these lower levels, as well.
+All applicants need to demonstrate how funds will be spent for their particular project.
 Please see the sample budget templates available for download under ‘Forms.’

 10. The budget template provided doesn’t fit my project.

 Applicants are welcome to submit a budget that fits their project and are not required to use the budget templates provided.
 The templates are available to use as a reference, and can be changed to the extent necessary.
-In any case, the panel will be looking for detail that breaks down the expenditure of funds needed to complete the project.
+Panelists will be looking for detail that breaks down the expenditure of funds needed to complete the project.

 11. What if my budget changes after receiving an award?